Revest-Finance/RevestDocs/versioned_docs/version-V1/tutorials/04-enable-mutiple-deposits.md

 ---
 id: enable-extendability
-title: "Enable Multiple Deposits" Function
+title: Enable Multiple Deposits Function
 ---

 > This is a tutorial to show how one can successfully make multiple deposits to the same FNFT.